SciML/LinearSolve.jl/docs/src/basics/Preconditioners.md

   A randomized sketching method for positive semidefinite matrices `A`.
 Builds a preconditioner ``P ≈ A + μ*I`` for the system ``(A + μ*I)x = b``.
 - [HYPRE.jl](https://github.com/fredrikekre/HYPRE.jl) A set of solvers with preconditioners which supports distributed computing via MPI.
+These can be written using the LinearSolve.jl interface choosing algorithms like `HYPRE.ILU` and `HYPRE.BoomerAMG`.